Eris Eady (she/they) is writer, artist, consultant and intersectional advocate from Cleveland, Ohio

 Expert mixed-media integrator; bridging multiple forms of skills, knowledge, and philosophies for optimal engagement

-Eris is an AmeriCorps Alumna that served with City Year Cleveland for two years before attending Notre Dame College as the 1st student to graduate with the City Year scholarship.
+Eris is an AmeriCorps alum that served with City Year Cleveland for two years before attending Notre Dame College as the 1st student to graduate with the City Year scholarship.
 Eris graduated from Notre Dame College with a Public Relations degree, and went directly into the workforce serving as a program specialist for the Diversity Center of Northeast Ohio where she offered social justice curriculum development for K-12.
 For almost four years Eris worked for Planned Parenthood Advocates of Ohio as the Regional Public Affairs Manager, doing Reproductive Justice work all over Ohio.
 From there Eris went on to serve as the Multicultural & Education Manager for the Domestic Violence & Child Advocacy Center where she witnessed firsthand the impact of trauma and oppression.
+Currently Eris is a project organizer for the Alliance for Safety and Justice, a national criminal justice reform organization that centers survivors of crime.

-She has lectured at high schools and colleges on topics of social justice, leadership, diversity and cultural competence including Case Western Reserve University, Cleveland State University, The Ohio State University, Kent State University, Akron University, Beaumont High School, and Andrews Osborne Academy.
+Eris has lectured at high schools and colleges on topics of social justice, leadership, diversity and cultural competence including Case Western Reserve University, Cleveland State University, The Ohio State University, Pittsburgh Theological Seminary, Kent State University, Akron University, Beaumont High School, and Andrews Osborne Academy.
 Eris’ writing has been featured in The Guardian, For Harriet, The Root, and she’s interviewed with the BBC, and Al Jazeera.

-Eris obtained her Master's in Positive Organizational Development & Change from the Weatherhead School of Management at Case Western Reserve University.
+Eris obtained a Master's in Positive Organizational Development & Change from the Weatherhead School of Management at Case Western Reserve University.
 She loves to cook, laugh and dance.
-A proud member of Black Girls Run - Cleveland, Eris is working on falling in love with running all over again.
+Eris is proud member of Alpha Zeta Gamma Sorority, Incorporated.